 If something sounds too good to be true, then it more than likely is, and that’s the message police are trying to hammer home, after an innocent man from Norfolk County lost $100,000 in an appalling act by cowards instigating a different Facebook Lottery Scam.

-A spokesman for the police in the county said they’d received word from an extremely embarrassed, angry and upset man who’d been conned out of a six-figure sum over a period of two months by scammers who had illegally targeted him with the promise of a big lottery payout.
-The man said he received an alert on Facebook telling him that he had won a huge prize and to claim it, he needed to forward money to pay off fees for claiming and tax.
+A spokesman for the police in the county said they’d received word from an extremely embarrassed, angry and upset man who’d been conned out of a six-figure sum throughout two months by scammers who had illegally targeted him with the promise of a big lottery payout.
+The man said he received an alert on Facebook telling him that he had won a huge prize and to claim it he needs to forward money to pay off fees for claming and tax.

 “Once you see any type of indication that people are asking for money… the red flag should go up,” the Police Spokesman said.
 “It’s a scam.”
 He added that there have been plenty of reports of similar scams in the same county with victims of all age groups being hit.